 Lifestyle & Management

-Quitting the habit will reduce a person’s risk of stroke dramatically.
-Indeed, once a smoker has not smoked for 5 years, their stroke risk returns to that of a nonsmoker.
+- Quitting smoking.
+Once a smoker has not smoked for 5 years, their stroke risk returns to that of a nonsmoker.

 Caregiver and Family Assistance

 A stroke changes a person’s life.
 This may lead to feeling helpless, frustrated, or depressed.
 Staying involved in family and social life will help to prevent or resolve these problems.

 - Focus on skills that have been recovered rather than disabilities after a stroke.